How to Elope in Colorado – Locations, Permits, & Colorado Elopement Packages

 Colorado Elopement Packages

-This is ideal for adventurous couples looking for a multi-day elopement experience in Colorado.
-Upon arrival, you can check into your selected accommodations and meet with your elopement photographer to plan the upcoming days.
-Get ready for your ceremony on the second day, capturing intimate moments before exchanging vows at the Garden of the Gods or Maroon Bells.
+This option is ideal if you’re dreaming of a deeply immersive experience that feels more like a getaway than a single-day event.
+An example of what this would look like would be to get ready for your ceremony, capturing intimate moments before exchanging vows at the Garden of the Gods or Maroon Bells.
 Dive deeper into the Colorado experience on day three by hiking in Rocky Mountain National Park or exploring the small towns of Telluride or Aspen.
 End the day with a relaxing couples' spa experience.

 Colorado Elopement Checklist